agi-lab/SPLICE/README.md

 An initial set of test parameters, designed to mirror the experience of a real insurance portfolio, were set up and applied by default to generate a realistic test data set of incurred histories (see vignette).
 However, the distributional assumptions used to generate this data set can be easily modified by users to match their experiences.

+## Reference
+For a full description of `SPLICE`'s structure and test parameters, readers should refer to:

+Avanzi, B., Taylor, G., Wang, M., 2021. `SPLICE`: A Synthetic Paid Loss and Incurred Cost Experience Simulator. [arXiv:2109.04058](https://arxiv.org/abs/2109.04058).

 ## Install Package
 To install the development version of the package from this GitHub repository, do